 When you think of a garage, what comes to mind?
 I think of storage space for all of the tools, a place to keep my car dry and warm in the winter, a place to store sports equipment, and even a place to put all the lawn and garden supplies needed to maintain the outside of the house.

-A garage is a luxury and many times a garage is even attached to a house.
-An attached garage makes it super convenient when parking your car in the garage and walking into your home.
+It is a luxury and many times it is even attached to a house.
+An attached one makes it super convenient when parking your car in there and walking into your home.

-It is definitely nice to have your garage attached to the house when it is 20 degrees outside and you don’t have to worry about walking through the rain or snow to get into your house.
+It is definitely nice to have it attached to the house when it is 20 degrees outside and you do not have to worry about walking through the rain or snow to get into your house.
 The first word that comes to mind when thinking about a garage for most people is not FIRE.
 The downside of attached garages is that they can pose a huge fire hazard.
 It is very important to be sure to follow some safety tips for your attached garage to prevent a fire that can spread to your house.

-Be Mindful of What You Keep in Your Garage
+Be Mindful of What You Keep in it

 A garage is usually filled with tons of different flammable chemicals.
 It is very common for people to store and work on their car in their garage.
 Sometimes your car may leak oil or gasoline on the floor of the garage without you even knowing.
 It is not uncommon for people to keep extra gasoline for the lawnmower, some motor oil for the car, paint thinner for a project or even lighter fluid for the grill in the garage.

-Most of the highly flammable products are stored in the garage to keep them outside of the house.
-It is very important to make sure you pay close attention to what items are in your garage and be sure to store them properly.
-Make sure you check your garage floor for leaks of oil or gasoline and clean them up as soon as you notice them.
+Most of the highly flammable products are stored in there to keep them outside of the house.
+It is very important to make sure you pay close attention to what items are in there and be sure to store them properly.
+Make sure you check the floor of it for leaks of oil or gasoline and clean them up as soon as you notice them.

 If you have a shed or other area where you can store the more flammable items, it may be safer to move them away from your home.

-One thing to keep in mind when maintaining your garage is to ensure that it is clean at all times.
-For example, if you do some work on your car in your garage don’t throw the oily rags on the floor, clean them up immediately to prevent a future fire.
-Also, make sure you do not have tons of clutter in your garage.
+One thing to keep in mind when maintaining it is to ensure that it is clean at all times.
+For example, if you do some work on your car in there don’t throw the oily rags on the floor, clean them up immediately to prevent a future fire.
+Also, make sure you do not have tons of clutter inside and outside of it.
 Clutter will just work as an accelerant for a fire and can just help a fire grow.

 Be sure to only use the correct wattage light bulbs.
 It can be very tempting to use a higher wattage light bulb for a brighter garage but this can be a massive fire hazard.
 Be sure to only use the proper wattage light bulbs.
 You also want to make sure that you are not overloading any of the electrical outlets in the garage.